Changqing Treaty

-It follows a first peace agreement signed by the Emperor Dezong of Tang with the Tibetan Empire in 783, which will then be overridden by the Tibetan Empire.
+It followed an earlier peace agreement signed by Emperor Dezong of Tang with the Tibetan Empire in 783, which was overridden by the Tibetan Empire.

 The treaty would serve as a basis for Tang–Tibet relations.

+Name

+The Chinese name Changqing Treaty is derived from the era name of Emperor Muzong.

 Context

 The Yarlung dynasty under Ralpachan came into conflict with the Uyghur Khaganate in the north, and with the Tang dynasty over the control of the Silk Road and the Tarim Basin.

 The Tang dynasty allied with Uyghur Khaganate.
 In 816, the Tibetans attacked Uyghur territory.
 In 821, Tibetans were attacked.
 Tibet did an incursion into Tang territory and sacked the Tang capital.

 After a limited Tibetan incursion into Tang territory, the Tang dynasty promised marriage alliances to the Uyghur and Tibetan rulers.
 These marriages, as well as a Tang-Tibetan peace treaty, were finalized in 822.

 Signers

-On November 8, 821 a Tang delegation left for Tibet to sign the treaty.
+On November 8, 821, a Tang delegation left for Tibet to sign the treaty.
 The treaty was signed between the Emperor of Tibet, Ralpachan, and the Emperor Muzong of Tang.